-In November 1934 a convict was found hanged in his cell.
-His final words reveal the fearful state of his mind on learning that his appeal against a sentence of flogging had been rejected.
+In 1934, a convict was found hanged in his cell.
+His final words reveal the fearful state of his mind on learning his appeal against a sentence of flogging had been rejected.
 Historical records about his prison life offer insights into suicide and prison informers, subjects which have received little attention from historians.
-His activities as an informer exposed him and increased the weight of imprisonment for him.
-Although his death appears only as a statistic in the annual report of the prison commissioners, it rejuvenated campaigns for an enquiry into the use of corporal punishment.
-Ernest Collins has composed no more than a sentence in the history of flogging, that absence will be rectified by this article.
+His activities as an informer increased the weight of imprisonment for him in the period prior to his death.
+He is a statistic in the Prison Commissioners’ annual report, but his death became a crucial component of rejuvenated campaigns for an enquiry into the use of corporal punishment.

 - emotion label

 FingerprintDive into the research topics of 'The sad demise of z.D.H.38 Ernest Collins: suicide, informers and the debate on the abolition of flogging'.
 Together they form a unique fingerprint.

 - History, Geography & Social Sciences - Associate Head of Department- Research